samyouaret/Air-Quality-Api/README.md

 ## Running test

-To run tests inside using docker-compose, the `--abort-on-container-exit` is necessary to make all containers(the Postgres database container) exist after the tests are finished.
+To run tests inside using docker-compose, first create testing env file

+Create an .env file from of env.example

+    cp .env.example .env.testing

+Then use docker compose to run `test-docker-compose.yml`

     docker-compose -f test-docker-compose.yml up
     --abort-on-container-exit

+the `--abort-on-container-exit` is necessary to make all containers(the Postgres database container) exist after the tests are finished.

 Alternatively, we can use the dev docker-compose.yml file to run the tests, Note that tests will use the Development database